Description

 Course Structure and Content

-A 3 hour training session, delivered by our educational psychologist Tamara Hussain.
-The training will cover the following areas:
+A 3 hour training session covering the following areas:

 DATE: 16th January 2026 1pm – 4pm